|238,000 miles from home — Earth as viewed by the Apollo 8 astronauts in lunar orbit, Christmas Eve 1968. Image credit: NASA.|

-The C-prime mission had been the subject of intense debate at the highest levels of NASA, for it meant traveling to the moon without the backup life support and propulsion systems the LM could provide.
-Those in favor of launching the C-prime mission were helped by intelligence reports that the Soviet Union might launch a man around the moon during December 1968.
-Such a mission might steal Apollo's thunder; though it would merely swing around the moon and fall back to Earth, it would enable the Soviets to claim that they had launched a man to the moon first.
+The C' mission had been the subject of intense debate at the highest levels of NASA, for it meant traveling to the Moon without the backup life support and propulsion systems the LM could provide.
+Intelligence reports that indicated that the Soviet Union might launch a man around the Moon during December 1968 gave C' supporters added credibility.
+The Soviet mission might steal Apollo's thunder; though it would merely swing around the Moon and fall back to Earth, it would enable the Soviets to claim that they had launched a man to the Moon first.

-The Apollo 8 SPS performed almost perfectly during the 21 December course correction burn and during a second burn 61 hours after launch designed to help ensure that the Apollo 8 CSM would enter the orbit about the moon planned for it.
-Three hours later, Apollo 8 was given a "go" to enter lunar orbit.
-The spacecraft passed behind the moon, out of radio contact with Earth, and the crew ignited the SPS for the third time.
-It burned for a little more than four minutes, slowing the Apollo 8 CSM enough for the moon's gravity to capture it into orbit.
+The Apollo 8 SPS performed almost perfectly during the 21 December course correction burn and during a second burn 61 hours after launch.
+Three hours later, Mission Control in Houston gave Apollo 8 a "go" to enter lunar orbit.
+The spacecraft passed behind the Moon, out of radio contact with Earth, and the crew ignited the SPS for the third time.
+It burned for a little more than four minutes, slowing the Apollo 8 CSM enough for the Moon's gravity to capture it into orbit.

-The Apollo 8 CSM orbited the moon 10 times over the next 20 hours.
-Then, on 25 December 1968, about 89 hours after launch, the crew ignited the SPS behind the moon to begin the journey home to Earth.
-The rocket motor performed flawlessly during this critically important burn, which NASA dubbed Trans-Earth Injection (TEI).
+The Apollo 8 CSM orbited the Moon 10 times over the next 20 hours.
+Then, on 25 December 1968, about 89 hours after launch, the crew ignited the SPS behind the Moon to begin the journey home to Earth.
+The rocket motor performed flawlessly during the critically important burn, which NASA dubbed Trans-Earth Injection (TEI).

 Four days after Apollo 8's triumphant return, A. Haron and R. Raymond, engineers with Bellcomm, NASA's Washington, DC-based planning contractor, completed a brief study of what might have happened had the SPS not ignited for the TEI burn.
 Specifically, they looked at how long a crew might survive in lunar orbit following a TEI failure.

 Haron and Raymond found that the "first constraint" on the crew's endurance would be depletion of the CSM's supply of lithium hydroxide (LiOH) canisters.
 The square canisters were used in pairs to remove carbon dioxide exhaled by the crew from the CSM's pure oxygen atmosphere.
-During Apollo 8, the crew had traded a saturated LiOH canister for a fresh one every 12 hours, thus expending two per day.
+During Apollo 8, the crew traded a saturated LiOH canister for a new one every 12 hours, so expended two per day.

 Haron and Raymond noted, however, that LiOH canisters might be changed less often without harming the crew.
-They cited a November 1968 Manned Spacecraft Center study that had shown that LiOH canisters could absorb carbon dioxide for up to 37 hours.
+They cited a November 1968 Manned Spacecraft Center study that showed that a LiOH canister could absorb carbon dioxide for up to 37 hours.
 If a stranded Apollo CSM crew began to ration its LiOH canisters immediately after TEI failure, they would be able to stretch their survival time to 148 hours.
 In that case, the Apollo 8 crew would have survived until New Year's Eve – the day Haron and Raymond completed their study.

-If NASA elected to include 10 additional LiOH canisters on CSMs bound for the moon, and if immediately after TEI failure the astronauts powered down the CSM so that its three fuel cells remained just barely operational, then endurance might be stretched to about two weeks, the Bellcomm team estimated.
-The fuel cells, manufactured by Allis Chalmers, operated by combining liquid hydrogen and liquid oxygen reactants to produce electricity and water.
+By that point, limitations on crew survival other than carbon dioxide buildup would begin to come into play.
+The CSM fuel cells, manufactured by Allis Chalmers, operated by combining liquid hydrogen and liquid oxygen reactants to produce electricity and water.
 Electricity from the fuel cells powered the CSM through most of the mission.
-The crew drank the water; it was used also for cooling in the CSM's Environmental Control System (ECS) and electronics.
-Excess water could be dumped overboard.
+The crew drank the water, which also was used for cooling the CSM's Environmental Control System (ECS) and electronics.
+Excess water was dumped overboard.

-The Bellcomm study was mainly of academic interest, since a crew stranded in orbit around the moon, 238,000 miles from Earth, could not have been rescued even if they did survive for two or three weeks.
+The Bellcomm study was mainly of academic interest; a crew stranded in orbit around the Moon, 238,000 miles from Earth, could not have been rescued even if they did survive for three weeks.
 NASA did not have the ability to maintain a rescue Saturn V rocket and CSM on standby.

-On Apollo 16 (16-27 April 1972), as the CSM Casper orbited the moon, it suffered a malfunction in the system used to swivel the SPS engine bell.
+During Apollo 16 (16-27 April 1972), as the CSM Casper orbited the Moon, it suffered a malfunction in the system meant to swivel its SPS engine bell.
 The LM Orion, which had already undocked in preparation for landing, stood by in lunar orbit until the SPS problem was understood, then landed several hours behind schedule.

 As a precaution, NASA moved up Apollo 16's TEI burn by a day in the hope that, should the SPS misbehave, the crew and engineers on Earth would have adequate time to find a solution and ensure a safe, if delayed, return to Earth.
 As it turned out, the Apollo 16 SPS performed a flawless TEI burn.